jyk524/MERN-Tinder-Clone/README.md

   ### Description
   * A visual Clone of Tinder built with MERN stack
   ### Installation
-  * npm i, mongod, node server in tinder backend, npm start in tinder frontend
+  * npm install, mongod, node server in tinder backend, npm start in tinder frontend
   ### Usage
   * As a base for future projects
   ### License